VGR: Visual Grounded Reasoning: Introduction

-We conduct experiments on a novel framework designed to maximize information extraction from limited visual tokens.
-Experimental results using identical visual encoders and base LLMs show that our method achieves a performance score on the MMStar~\cite{chen2024we} and ChartQA~\cite{masry2022chartqa} benchmark which outperforms the baseline LLaVA-Next by 6.4 and 14.1, while utilizing only ~0.3× visual tokens.
-These findings not only underscore the efficacy of selective feature replay in mitigating token redundancy but also establish a new paradigm for enhancing computational efficiency in MLLMs.
+We conduct extensive experiments on this novel framework, results under fair comparison show that our method outperforms the baseline on multiple datasets, such as +6.4 on the MMStar~\citep{chen2024we} and +14.1 on ChartQA~\citep{masry2022chartqa}, while utilizing only ~0.3× visual tokens.
+These findings not only underscore the effectiveness of visual memory replay in improving visual-linguistic reasoning, but also establish a new paradigm for enhancing computational efficiency in MLLMs.